RamV13/scrabble/overview.md

 HttpServer.add_route (<HTTP_METHOD>,<ROUTE_ENDPOINT>) <CALLBACK>
 e.g. HttpServer.add_route (`GET,"/api/") callback
 ```

+#### AI
+No special data structures created or used, only lists and tuples, but for loops
+were used to process the two dimensional list that is the game board.
+While this was not
+immutable and very idiomatic, it was far easier than using list folds (tradeoff between
+clarity/simplicity and safety).

 #### Dictionary
 - used a `Map` to represent the children of a trie node to increase simplicity and speed of word lookups